wassson/minitest-openapi/README.md

 ## Getting started
-To use `minitest-openapi`, add `require 'minitest/openapi'` to the top of your request spec (if you're not using an initializer).
+To use `minitest-openapi`, add `require 'minitest/openapi'` to the top of your request spec (if you're not using an initializer), and `include OpenAPI` at the top of your class declaration.

 By default, test cases are evaluated as `paths`.
 That is, they're not `webhooks`.
 If a test case is testing a